-Group plans are typically offered as part of an employee benefits package, but people who are self-employed may be able to gain access through a group purchasing alliance, such as a union, professional association, or membership in a social or civic group.
+Group plans are usually offered as part of an employee benefits package.
+People who are self-employed may be able to join one through a group purchasing alliance, such as a union, professional association, or membership in a social or civic group.

-If you are unable to buy insurance through a group, you may need to buy an individual plan.
-The catch with individual plans is that the out-of-pocket expenses and premiums are often much more expensive.
+If you can't buy insurance through a group, then you may need to buy an individual plan.
+Keep in mind that the out-of-pocket expenses and premiums are often much more expensive.

-When searching for an insurance plan, first determine what type of health plan is best for you.
-There are 2 general types of plans: indemnity or managed-care.
-Indemnity plans (or fee-for-service plans) offer more choice of healthcare providers, but are usually more expensive and require members to do more paperwork.
-Managed-care plans have agreements with a network of providers, which allows your out-of-pocket costs to be reduced.
+You'll first need to find out what type of health plan is best for you.
+There are two types of plans: indemnity or managed-care.
+Indemnity plans (or fee-for-service plans) offer more choice of healthcare providers.
+But they are usually more expensive and require members to do more paperwork.
+Managed-care plans have agreements with a network of providers.
+This means your out-of-pocket costs will be lower.

 Managed-care plans include preferred provider organizations (PPOs), health maintenance organizations (HMOs), individual practice associations (IPAs), and point-of service (POS) plans.
-Briefly, HMOs require members to be referred to specialists by primary care doctors, but are usually the least expensive option.
-PPOs allow members to see specialists within the network and without prior approval.
-POS plans are more flexible (and more expensive), offering members some coverage when referring themselves outside of the plan.
-IPAs are HMOs that contract with individual practitioners or an association of practices to provide health care services in return for a negotiated fee.
-The IPA compensates physicians according to a fee schedule.
+HMOs require members to be referred to specialists by primary care doctors.
+These plans are usually the least expensive option.
+PPOs let members see specialists in the network and without getting an approval.
+POS plans are more flexible (and more expensive).
+They offer members some coverage when referring them outside of the plan.
+IPAs are HMOs that contract with individual providers or an association of practices to provide health care services in return for a negotiated fee.
+The IPA pays physicians according to a fee schedule.

-Where do you begin your search for health plan options?
-You can ask friends, family members, or colleagues if they know of a reputable insurance agent.
-You can also locate an agent through a professional organization, such as the National Association of Insurance and Financial Advisors, the National Association of Health Underwriters, or the Independent Insurance Agents and Brokers of America.
-And there are numerous websites that provide comparison quotes from multiple insurance companies.
+It can be hard to know where to start.
+You can ask friends and family members for the name of a trusted insurance agent.
+You can also find an agent through a professional organization, such as the National Association of Insurance and Financial Advisors, the National Association of Health Underwriters, or the Independent Insurance Agents and Brokers of America.
+Many websites also let you compare quotes from insurance companies.

-The Affordable Care Act, which rolled out in early 2014, allows you to shop around for insurance with the new online Marketplace, which may trigger companies to be more competitive so that you can get the best price.
-New features and improvements to the system are expected in future releases.
+The Affordable Care Act lets you shop around for insurance with their online Marketplace.
+This may trigger companies to be more competitive so that you can get the best price.

 Finally, look closely at the costs of each plan.
-Some plans offer lower premiums coupled with higher deductibles and other out-of-pocket costs, while others are more comprehensive but require higher monthly premiums.
+Some plans offer lower premiums with higher deductibles and other out-of-pocket costs.
+Other plans are more comprehensive but have higher monthly premiums.

-If buying a comprehensive health plan is not feasible for you, consider catastrophic health insurance as a last resort.
+If you aren't able to buy a comprehensive health plan, you should get catastrophic health insurance as a last resort.
 These plans have high deductibles and low monthly premiums.
-They cover hospital stays, surgery, intensive care, and some diagnostic tests, but generally do not pay for routine health care, medications, mental health care, or pregnancy-related services.
-These catastrophic health insurance policies are typically only available to healthy people without pre-existing conditions.
+They cover hospital stays, surgery, intensive care, and some diagnostic tests.
+They often do not pay for routine health care, medicines, mental health care, or pregnancy-related services.
+These policies are typically only available to healthy people without pre-existing health problems.

 America's Health Insurance Plans